fsfe/reuse-docs/spec.md

 License: GPL-3.0-or-later
 ```

+## Order of precedence

+Copyright and Licensing Information is considered according to the
+following order of precedence:

+1. Information defined in the `.license` file
+2. Information defined in the Commentable File
+3. Information defined in `.reuse/dep5`

+There is no merging of information from different sources.
+Only the
+source with the highest precedence is considered.

 ## Format of copyright notices

 A copyright notice MUST be prefixed by a tag, symbol or word denoting a